bmlanguage/bml/documentation.md

         *   Implicit conversions are also performed if a function has a formal parameter of the same type or a type compatible for implicit conversion and when returning from functions if the return type is compatible for implicit conversion.
         *   No other implicit type conversions are allowed.
 Conversions must be explicit by using the `cast` operator or by calling conversion functions from the standard library or provided by the CAMs.
     *   **Implicit Type Inference:** Type inference is used in the following cases:
-        *   When the return type of a function is not explicitly specified the compiler will infer the return type by analyzing the `return` statements or by using `void` as default if there is no return statement.
+        *   When the return type of a function is not explicitly specified, the compiler will infer the return type by analyzing the `return` statements or generate a compile-time error if no return statement is present and the return type cannot be inferred.
         *   When declaring an array literal the compiler infers the array type from the literal values.
         *   When a variable is assigned an integer literal and the type can be inferred from the context if not an architecture-dependent integer (usually 32 bits) is used by default.
 When a variable is assigned a float literal the default type is `float32`.
        *   **When a tuple variable is declared without an explicit type.** The compiler will infer the type from the values in the tuple literal.